 Accompanied by a specialist guide, we take a morning tour of this district which will include interior visits of the Maison Autrique and the Hôtel van Eetvelde.
 The Autrique House was the first town house built by Victor Horta in the Art Nouveau style.
 This house built in 1893 represents an essential step in the evolution of the greatest Belgian architect.
 Located in the nearby Quartier des Squares, the Hôtel van Eetvelde is a town house designed in 1895 by Victor Horta for Edmond van Eetvelde, Minister for the Congo Free.
 Its interior is a Horta masterpiece studded with exotic timbers and sporting a central glass dome infused with African-inspired plant motifs.

 Following some time at leisure for lunch we take a guided tour of Cauchie House, considered to be one of the most beautiful Art Nouveau masterpieces in Brussels.
 It was built in 1905 by Art Nouveau architect, painter and designer Paul Cauchie.
 It bears many exceptional decorative elements, including the famous Art Nouveau sgraffito.
-The sgraffitos, or engraved drawings, that you can see on the wall, represent the allegories of the arts.
-(Overnight Brussels) B
+The sgraffiti, or engraved drawings, that you can see on the wall, represent the allegories of the arts.

-- Guided tour of ADAM (Art & Design Atomium Museum)
+- Guided tour of ADAM Brussels Design Museum

 - Musée David et Alice van Buuren

-Today we begin with guided tour of ADAM.
+Today we begin with a visit to the Atomium and enjoy spectacular views of the city.
+We then take a guided tour of ADAM Brussels Design Museum.
 Opened in 2015, this new museum and art centre is dedicated to design and art from the 20th century.
 This unique collection includes Pop Art, everyday products, artworks and iconic industrial designs, all in a museum with a minimalistic interior.
 The museum’s colourful entrance steps were designed by Jean Nouvel.
 Of particular note is the Plasticarium containing over 2000 plastic objects ranging from everyday gadgets to works of art.
+Two special exhibitions are on display: Design Generations as part of the biennale of contemporary design and Graphic 58 devoted to the 60th anniversary of the Atomium, the landmark building originally constructed for the 1958 Brussels World’s Fair.

-We end our day with a visit to The Museum David and Alice van Buuren, a private house built from 1924 to 1928, decorated with sublime furnishings, stained glass and fine paintings covering five centuries of art.
+We end our day with a visit to the David and Alice van Buuren Museum, a private house built from 1924 to 1928, decorated with sublime furnishings, stained glass and fine paintings covering five centuries of art.
 (Overnight Brussels) B

-- Full day wit Danny Venlet, Advisor to MAD Brussels (program to be confirmed)
+- Full day with Danny Venlet, Advisor to MAD Brussels

 - Private home of architect, Ivo Van Hamme